F. Scott Fitzgerald

-The author F. Scott Fitzgerald is famous for writing The Great Gatsby, which was turned into a movie in 2013.
-Did you know he was also the author of The Curious Case of Benjamin Button, which inspired the movie of the same name?
+The author F. Scott Fitzgerald is famous for writing The Great Gatsby, which was turned into a movie in 2013 and is now in the public domain.
+He was also the author of The Curious Case of Benjamin Button, which inspired the movie of the same name.

 Francis Scott Key Fitzgerald was born in St. Paul, Minnesota, in 1894.
 If that name sounds slightly familiar, it’s because he was named for his famous second cousin, Francis Scott Key, who wrote The Star Spangled Banner, the US national anthem, performed at baseball games and other public events.

 In St. Paul, Fitzgerald lived in the elegant Summit Avenue neighborhood on and off while he was growing up.
 When he was 14 years old, he began keeping a diary, recording his secret thoughts and observations.
 Scott, as he was known then, talked about all the girls he had crushes on and all the social drama going on around him.
 He was popular and hung out with all the “cool” people – he was that kind of kid.
 Amazingly, you can now read his diary for yourself.
 It’s been published for the first time since the 1960s and is called The Thoughtbook of F. Scott Fitzgerald.